MicrosoftDocs/azure-stack-docs/AKS-Hybrid/reference/aks-edge-ps/set-aksedgearcconnection.md

 # Set-AksEdgeArcConnection

-## Synopsis

 Connects or disconnects the AksEdge cluster running on this machine to or from Azure Arc for Kubernetes.

 ## Syntax